I. C. Vissarion: Final years and death

-Full recovery of Vissarion's work was hampered by its ideological context.
+According to Niculescu, Lupii was largely ignored by the public upon its release, but was reclaimed by the communist regime after 1948; a reprint appeared in 1957, with a foreword by Mihai Gafița.
+A total recovery of Vissarion's work was hampered by its ideological context.
 He was subjected to criticism by the socialist realist establishment: in an April 1948 issue of Contemporanul, Al. I. Ștefănescu reported that "Visarion" was a man of "no literary contours", whose Învietorul de morți had served the "bourgeois-landowning regime" by depicting peasants as "stupid".
 In late 1949, literary chronicler Petru Comarnescu informed the public that Vissarion was working on novellas which integrated within a communist-led "struggle against superstitions".
-Vissarion himself was primarily dedicated to new projects in science, visualizing a "floating palace" made from Plexiglas, which could have supported its own wight while in the Earth's orbit.
 In 1957, while recommending that Lupii be reread, Roman noted: "His writing is a mixture of frowning and humor, of enlightened thought and naivete, of trust in one's intellectual prowess and scandalous mystical kowtowing in front of existential mysteries."

+Around 1950, Vissarion was repeatedly visiting Târgoviște and having long conversations with the physics professor at Văcărescu High School; one student spotted him sitting alone and pensive on the top floor of Chindia Tower.
+He was primarily dedicated to new projects in science, visualizing a "floating palace" made from Plexiglas, which could have supported its weight while in the Earth's orbit.
 By August 1951, the writer had been stricken down with a debilitating disease, which gave him fainting spells and made him look "skin and bones".
 He was also troubled by the notion of dying, writing: "I don't quite get this mechanism of life-and-death.
 How?
 You live for 60—70—80 years, and then you die!
 And then be dead, not just for as long as that, but for thousands and billions upon billions of years!
 Why then this flicker [emphasis in the original] of life I was given".
-According to Crăciun, when he did die on 5 November, it was "with a firm conviction in the extraordinary powers of science [...], reassured that the things written down in his fairy tales would one day come true."
+In a letter of 1 October, Arghezi urged Vissarion to pick up his strength and "get up", assuring him that he had him in his prayers.
+According to Crăciun, when Vissarion died on 5 November, it was "with a firm conviction in the extraordinary powers of science [...], reassured that the things written down in his fairy tales would one day come true."